alexgithublab/docs/docs/unified/protectli/recovery.md

 # Recovery

+## Intro

+The following documentation describes the process of recovering hardware from the brick state using an [RTE](../../transparent-validation/rte/introduction.md) and Dasharo open-source firmware.

 === "v1000-series"

-    ## Intro

-    The following documentation describes the process of recovering hardware from the brick state with [RTE](../../transparent-validation/rte/introduction.md) and
-    Dasharo open-source firmware.

     ## Prerequisites